matter-labs/era-compiler-llvm/README.md

 ## Disclaimer

-zkSync Era has been through extensive testing and audits, and although it is live, it is still in alpha state and will undergo further audits and bug bounty programs.
+ZKsync Era has been through extensive testing and audits, and although it is live, it is still in alpha state and will undergo further audits and bug bounty programs.
 We would love to hear our community's thoughts and suggestions about it!
 It's important to note that forking it now could potentially lead to missing important